 HICAPs is available at our clinic for private health fund claims.
 We also have credit card and EFTPOS facilities available.

 Medicare rebates are also available to eligible patients.
-We are also providers for the Department of Veteran’s Affairs, WorkSafe and TAC.
+We are also providers for the Department of Veteran’s Affairs, NDIS, TAC and WorkSafe.